Las Vegas Shooter's Brother Busted For Child Porn

 Stephen Paddock: Inside The Luxury Suite He Turned Into A Sniper’s Nest!

-Paddock’s older brother was arrested at a nursing facility, with cops looking for him after allegedly finding evidence of child porn at another location where the homeless man had been staying.”
+Paddock’s younger brother was arrested at a nursing facility, with cops looking for him after allegedly finding evidence of child porn at another location where the homeless man had been staying.”

 Authorities insisted that “there’s no connection” between the new arrest and any investigation into Stephen Paddock’s homicidal rampage in Las Vegas.